Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Introduction

-This paper is organized ad follows.
-In Sec.~\ref{sec:mm}, apart from introducing our notation and conventions, we also provide an overview on the determination of baryon magnetic moments in large-$N_c$ chiral perturbation theory.
-We start our discussion by defining the tree-level values and then, in Sec.~\ref{sec:1l}, we continue with getting one loop corrections.
-Specifically, we concentrate on corrections of order $\mathcal{O}(m_q^{1/2})$ by constructing the baryon operator which describes such contribution; the dependence on $\Delta$ is manifest at this level.
-We proceed further in order to achieve the reduction of this operator in the two flavor representations involved.
-The theoretical expressions obtained are thus compared with other determinations in the frame of chiral perturbation theory.
-In Sec.~\ref{sec:num} we carry out a least-squares fit in order to determine the best-fit parameters of the theory which allow us to predict numerical values of the unobserved magnetic moments; we then compare them with other numerical predictions.
+This paper is organized as follows.
+In Sec.~\ref{sec:mm}, apart from introducing our notation and conventions, we provide an overview on the determination of baryon magnetic moments in large-$N_c$ chiral perturbation theory.
+We start our discussion by defining the tree-level values and then, in Sec.~\ref{sec:1l} we continue with computing one loop-corrections.
+We first concentrate on corrections of order $\mathcal{O}(m_q^{1/2})$ in Sec.~\ref{sec:mq} by constructing the baryon operator which describes such contribution; the dependence on $\Delta$ is explicitly included at this level.
+We proceed further in order to achieve the reduction of the operators in the two flavor representations involved.
+Next, in Sec.~\ref{sec:mqlnmq} we compute corrections of order $\mathcal{O}(m_q\ln m_q)$; the analysis is more challenging than the previous one due to the considerable amount of group theory involved.
+We complement the analysis by including SB in Sec.~\ref{sec:su3}.
+The theoretical expressions obtained are then compared with other determinations in the framework of chiral perturbation theory and cross-checked with the very well-known sum rules found in the literature in Sec.~\ref{sec:checks}.
+In Sec.~\ref{sec:num} we carry out several least-squares fits in order to determine the best-fit parameters of the theory which allow us to predict numerical values of the unobserved magnetic moments; we then compare them with other numerical predictions.
 Finally, in Sec.~\ref{sec:final} we discuss our findings.
-This work is complemented by Appendix \ref{app:reduc} where we provide the reduction of the baryon operators to the order in $1/N_c$ discussed here.
+This work is complemented by three appendices.
+In Appendices \ref{app:reduc1} and \ref{app:reduc2}, we provide the reduction of the baryon operators for both kinds of one-loop corrections discussed here.
+In Appendix \ref{app:OpBasis} we list the explicit results that make up the contributions of order $\mathcal{O}(m_q\ln m_q)$.